GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 for, and there can be UX for informing the user about the API and how to enable or disable it.
 Chrome would provide information and settings for the Topics API at chrome://settings/privacySandbox.
-In addition, topics are not available to API callers in Incognito mode, and topics are cleared when history is cleared.
+In addition, topics are not available to API callers in Incognito mode, and topics are cleared when browsing history is cleared.

 {: #opt-out}